TansanSui-H2CO3/book-manager/README.md

 Manage read books.

 ## Database structure
-Since the fundamental information of books is obtained open source, you prepare database about your impressions and reviews.
+Since the fundamental information of books is obtained from open source, you prepare database about your impressions and reviews.

 ### `book`
 |isbn|read|read_date|impression|